I recommend you build your therapy website in WordPress.

 Siteground gets consistently high reviews on both site performance and customer service.
 They have 24/7 support, 99.99% uptime, and a reputation for happy customers.

-Their plans start at just $3.95 per month and renew at $9.95 per month.
-The good news is that the $3.95 rate applies to your first order, and you can sign up for up to 36 months at once.
-In other words, if you pay up front, you can get three years of hosting for just $3.95 per month (or $$142.20 total.)
-That’s super affordable.
+Their plans start at just $3.50 per month and renew at $15 per month.
+The good news is that the $3.50 rate applies to your entire first year, so you can get a year of web hosting for less than you pay for a few months of Netflix.

 If you’re on a budget or you’re not sure if your website will attract much traffic, Siteground is a good choice.
 Siteground is also a great option if you are wanting to run a non-commercial website.
 If you just want to host a blog where you write your musings on psychotherapy, or host a personal page with your contact information, Siteground will be just fine.